bitoller/bootcamp-projects-and-activities-m1/README.md

 # BOOTCAMP PROJECTS AND ACTIVITIES
 I'll be posting here all the activities and projects I had to code during my Full Stack bootcamp at Kenzie Academy so I can show my progress from No Stack all the way to a Full Stack Developer.
-This repository will have everything I did during the `first module`, or `M1` for short.
+This repository will have almost everything I did during the `first module`, or `M1` for short.

 <hr />